 CNP, in contrast to ANP and BNP, is primarily vasodilatory.

-Na depletion requires inadequate Na intake plus abnormal losses from the skin, GI tract, or kidneys (defective renal Na conservation).
-Defective renal Na conservation may be caused by primary renal disease, adrenal insufficiency, or diuretic therapy.
+Sodium depletion requires inadequate sodium intake plus abnormal losses from the skin, gastrointestinal tract, or kidneys (defective renal sodium conservation).
+Defective renal sodium conservation may be caused by primary renal disease, adrenal insufficiency, or diuretic therapy.